durovsky/bin_pose_emulator/README.md

 # bin_pose_emulator

 Generator of random bin poses.
 It provides */bin_pose* service which returns a combination of 3 Poses - **Grasp Point**, **Approach Point** and **Deapproach point**.
-The Grasp point is located at random pose within predefined Virtual Bin.
-The Approach point is located at the normal vector given by Grasp Point orientation and the Deapproach point is located right above the grasp point.
+The Grasp point is located at a random pose in predefined Virtual Bin.
+The Approach point is located at the normal vector given by Grasp Point orientation and the Deapproach point is located right above the Ggrasp point.

 ###Usage

 ```
 roslaunch bin_pose_emulator bin_pose_emulator
 ```
-Call ros service with an Empty request:
+Call ROS service with an Empty request:
 ```
 rosservice call /bin_pose
 ```